-If a facility generates hazardous waste in quantities between 220 pounds and 2,200 pounds and is the generator of acutely hazardous waste in quantities of less than 2.2 pounds in a calendar month, that facility is defined, under Delaware’s Regulations Governing Hazardous Waste, as a small quantity generator (SQG).
+If a facility generates hazardous waste in quantities between 100 kilograms (≈220 pounds) and 1,000 kilograms (≈2,200 pounds) and generates acutely hazardous waste in quantities of less than 1 kilogram (≈2.2 pounds) in a calendar month, that facility is defined, under Delaware’s Regulations Governing Hazardous Waste, as a Small Quantity Generator (SQG).

 Compliance and Permitting Section

-Also be aware that tanks greater than 250 gallons in size are to be registered with the Tanks Compliance Branch.
+Also be aware that tanks greater than 250 gallons in size must be registered with the Tanks Compliance Branch.

 Common violations incurred by Small Quantity Generators include: